Sunday, September 18th: Los Padres N.F. to Pinnacles N.P.

 - along our drive we stopped at a few overlooks just to admire the view.
 We realized that the PCH may be more scenic when driving from north to south, rather than the way we did it.
 The scenic overlooks are easier to stop at since they are all right-hand pull-offs when going south.

 - One popular spot near San Simeon and Hearst Castle was the Piedras Blancas Elephant Seal Rookery Preserve -- a stretch of beach where elephant seals come each year to mate, give birth to pups and molt before returning to the ocean.
-We saw a few sea elephants, probably young males who had arrived early to try to stake out their mating spot.
+We saw a few sea elephants, probably young males who usually arrive earlier than the breeding adults to practise their sparring techniques.
 A lonely curlew was probing the sand for food.

 - Point Lobos Marine Preserve, about 35 minutes north of Big Sur, was a relaxing late lunch break.
 Although the S.P. parking areas were all full we were allowed to park along the highway and walk into the park for free and still enjoy the modern restroom facilities.
 The short Carmelo Meadow Trail we walked while eating our sandwiches was cool under the trees and gave us great views when we reached Whalers Cove.
 We loved this area -- the scenery, the cool ocean breezes and the easy trails were only three offerings here.
 There was also sea otter spotting, kayaking, SCUBA and snorkeling allowed for those with a few more hours.
 It was restorative to stretch our legs before continuing.